Christopher-McCarver/CPE301_FinalProject_Chris_McCarver/READ_ME.txt

 Professor: Dr. Bashria Akter Anima
 Date: 5/9/2025

+DEMONSTRATION VIDEO IS TOO LONG TO UPLOAD TO GITHUB

 This project is a real-time environmental control system that monitors temperature, humidity, and water level using multiple sensors and controls a fan and stepper motor to simulate a swamp cooler or venting system.